michaljaz/pump-trader/README.md

 # sol-trader
-Simple solana ai bot, that trades tokens on multiple DEX'es
+Simple and smart solana ai bot, that trades tokens on multiple DEX'es.